nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   * 3b2.
 Displays list of users with names containing the keyword.
   * Use case resumes at step 3.

-**Use Case 14: Show a person's details using Github Username**
+**Use Case 14: Show a person's details using GitHub Username**

 MSS

 1. User requests to list persons.
 2. CohortConnect shows a list of persons.
-3. User requests to show details of a specific person in the list using Github usernam.
+3. User requests to show details of a specific person in the list using GitHub username.
 4. CohortConnect shows the person's details in the detail pane.

     Use case ends.